sw523ss/is601-miniproject1/commandline.md

 Introduction: Basic Linux Commands

-cd

-## Repository:
+## cd:

-### In simple Terms:The cd command changes your current directory.
+### In simple Terms:
+The cd command changes your current directory.
 In other words, it moves you to a new place in the filesystem.

+## Some Detail:
 If you are changing to a directory that is within your current directory, you can simply type cd and the name of the other directory.

 cd work